vibansal/med263/practical_week4.md

 ---

 3. For the third practical exercise ("Variant filtering"), we used the population allele frequencies from ExAc to filter out common variants.
 The input file contains allele frequencies for each variant in two population (European: column 13 and South Asian: column 14).
-Determine the number of candidate disease variants obtained by filtering using the allele frequency for each of the two population separately.
+Determine the number of candidate disease variants obtained by filtering using the allele frequency for each of the two population separately (threshold of 0.001).
 Which population results in a lower number of candidate variants?
 What can we infer about the ancestry of the sequenced individuals from this?